 School Health Advisory Council

-The School Health Advisory Council acts in an advisory capacity.
-The Council will send its recommendations to the Deputy Superintendent for Curriculum and Instruction who reports to the Superintendent who reports to the Board.
+School Health Advisory Councils assist school districts in ensuring that local community values are reflected in health education instruction, and play an important role in strengthening the connection between health and learning.
+The SHAC acts in an advisory capacity, sending its recommendations to the Deputy Superintendent for Curriculum and Instruction who reports to the Superintendent who reports to the Board.

 Increasing awareness among parents of dangers associated with social media and resources available